ice-blog-header-image-Oct-2021

 Can I Ship Lithium Batteries in an Ocean Container?

 Unlike standard alkaline batteries, most lithium batteries manufactured today contain a chemical cocktail with incredibly high energy density that makes them hazardous to ship.
-And while all modes of transport remain possible, improper packaging or handling can cause lithium batteries to overheat and ignite – potentially resulting in large scale thermal events with severe consequences.
+And while all modes of transport remain possible, improper packaging or handling can cause lithium batteries to overheat and ignite – potentially resulting in large-scale thermal events with severe consequences.

 Whether shipping a single battery, a palletized load of batteries, or a battery-powered device, the safety of the package – and those who handle it along the supply chain – depends on compliance with a stack of government regulations and carrier requirements.